ALEHACKsp/thisisbot-src/README.md

   •
   <a href="#license">License</a>
   •
-  <a href="#donate">Donate</a>
-  •
   <a href="#credits">Credits</a>
 </p>

 ## About

 Pogy is a discontinued discord bot that took over 4 months of work to make.
 I decided to make the bot open sourced to whoever wants to run a copy in their server!
-You can click [this](https://pogy.xyz/invite) link to invite the official Bot!
-Also, you can join the official [Pogy's Support Server](https://pogy.xyz/support) for assistance.
+You can click [this](https://thisisbot.tk) link to invite the official Bot!
+Also, you can join the official [ThisIsBot's Support Server](https://discord.gg/Vg3zzuyr98) for assistance.

 If you liked this repository, feel free to leave a star ⭐ and follow me, it actually means a lot.

 ## Features

-**183+** commands and **12** different categories!
+**197+** commands and **12** different categories!

   * **alt detector:** Blocks alts from the guild
   * **applications:** Manage applications from the website